streptomyces/ripper/README.md

 *local.conf* is a two column (space delimited) text file which is read by *ripper.pl* and the postprocessing scripts in the pipeline.
-There should be no need to make changes to this file.
+There should be no need to make changes to this file unless default parameters are being changed (as described above).

 ~~~
 # Lines beginning with # are comments.